WaterandCola/validated-strong-consensus/README.md

  **Contents**
-- `vote.py`: The simulation script for the consensus protocol.
+- `vote.py`: The simulation script for the consensus protocol (using threads to simulate nodes).
+- `vote_multiprocesses.py`: The simulation script for the consensus protocol (using processes to simulate nodes).
 - `index.html`: The web-based visualization of the consensus process.
 - `image.png`: A screenshot of the visualized output for an example consensus scenario.
 - `Code Listing 1.ipynb`: Code Listing 1 and how Figure 4 of the paper was generated.